PowerLoom/docs/docs/index.md

 **Real-Time Data:** The snapshotter network provides real-time data updates as transactions occur on the blockchain, enabling applications that need live data.

-**Time-series queries**: Storing the data history on IPFS enables queries over customizable time periods, not just current state.
+**Time-series queries**: Datasets are available across precise time periods captured in epochs which can be further filtered and composed to serve use cases.
 This is useful for analytics and tracking trends.

 **Flexible Data Models:** Developers can define custom data schemas in "data markets" to track what's most valuable for their specific use case, beyond basic transactions.